 Ruth Etting’s ‘Love Me or Leave Me’ for example, where Simone added a driving rhythm to the 1928 Walter Donaldson and Gus Khan composition.

 The Mono Trio rely on many of Nina Simone’s re-workings as part of their live set.
 In 2020, they released a live album of her songs – available on Bandcamp.

 Mono Trio singer and pianist Stephen Dunwoody’s family has long links to the Broadway and West End musicals.
 His great uncle Jack Willoughby starred with Fred Astaire in the 1924 production ‘Stop Flirting’.

 His daughter Emily Olive Boyd keeps the tradition alive in West End shows such as Dogfight, The Commitments, We Will Rock You and Wicked.

 This jazz musical prevalence is revealed in the Mono Trio’s new studio album ‘FILM NOIR’.

 From the mystery surrounding a Hollywood Star of the 30s (17575 Pacific Coast Highway) to the desperation of a down and out boxer of the Great Depression (Nobody Wants to Know a Bum).

-The lament of a nightclub owner trying to entice a singer back to his venue (Starlight Hotel) is contrasted with (Rhythm Girl) – a young man’s fascination with a nightclub singer at the Savoy Hotel.
+The lament of a nightclub owner trying to entice a singer back to his venue (Starlight Hotel) is contrasted with (Waiting for Adelaide Hall) – a young man’s fascination with a nightclub singer at the Cotton Club.